 Carina Borgström Hansson is senior advisor on footprint and cities at WWF, where she has worked since 2005.
 As a member WWF’s international footprint steering group, she has pioneered the development of strategic approaches to reduce humanity’s ecological footprint, including approaching the accelerating destruction of biodiversity and ecosystem services in WWF’s priority places by engaging with drivers far beyond these places, such as urbanization and consumer attitudes and lifestyles.
 In 2011 she initiated WWF’s international city initiative, with a focus on mobilizing cities in the development of low-carbon urban solutions for attractive, equitable and sustainable lifestyles.

-Brendon Bosworth is the editor of UrbanAfrica.Net, a project of the African Centre for Cities at the University of Cape Town.
+Brendon Bosworth is a correspondent for Citiscope based in Cape Town and is the editor of UrbanAfrica.Net, a project of the African Centre for Cities at the University of Cape Town.